B.A. Indiana University

 J.D.
 University of Michigan Law School

-Mr. Trier rejoined Davis Polk in April of this year after serving as Deputy Assistant Secretary for Tax Policy in the U.S. Treasury Department in the Trump administration, where he oversaw the Office of the Tax Legislative Counsel, assisted in establishing and implementing the legislative goals of the Office of Tax Policy, and coordinated the administrative guidance projects of the Office.
+Mr. Trier rejoined Davis Polk in April of 2018 after serving as Deputy Assistant Secretary for Tax Policy in the U.S. Treasury Department in the Trump administration, where he oversaw the Office of the Tax Legislative Counsel, assisted in establishing and implementing the legislative goals of the Office of Tax Policy, and coordinated the administrative guidance projects of the Office.
 He previously served as the Department’s Acting Deputy Assistant Secretary for Tax Policy, Tax Legislative Counsel and Deputy Tax Legislative Counsel from 1988 to 1989 during the administrations of Presidents Ronald Reagan and George H.W.
 Bush.

 Mr. Trier has been listed as a leading tax lawyer in several legal industry publications, including Chambers Global; Chambers USA; Practical Law Company’s Cross-Border Tax on Corporate Transactions Handbook; Law Business Research’s Who’s Who Legal – International Who’s Who of Business Lawyers; Euromoney’s Expert Guide to the World's Leading Lawyers – Best of the Best U.S.; Tax Directors Handbook; and American Lawyer Media’s Corporate Counsel: Best Lawyers Annual Guide to Tax Law.
 He was formerly Chair, Corporate Tax Committee, ABA Section of Taxation, and also served on the Executive Committee of the Taxation Section of the New York State Bar Association and on the Planning Committee for the University of Chicago Tax Conference.
 Mr. Trier has also taught a variety of tax courses at Georgetown University Law Center, Columbia University Law School and University of Miami Law School, including corporate and partnership taxation, consolidated returns, taxation of property transactions and international taxation.